 • Develop a creative community and networks to support peer learning and collaboration

 • Strengthen the profile of women working within the sector, and open up new opportunities

-In 2019-20, ASA will again work with 50 women, drawn from a broad spectrum of music and sound practice, from composers and musicians to audio engineers, sound artists and designers.
-The participants will take part in a seven-month programme that includes masterclasses and workshops led by UK and Brazilian professionals covering topics such as: music and sound production, audio storytelling, career planning, developing a personal brand, studio and field recording, and sound engineering.
+As of 2019, ASA is again working with 50 women, drawn from a broad spectrum of music and sound practice, from composers and musicians to audio engineers, sound artists and designers.
+The participants take part in a seven-month programme that includes masterclasses and workshops led by UK and Brazilian professionals covering topics such as: music and sound production, audio storytelling, career planning, developing a personal brand, studio and field recording, and sound engineering.
 The workshops are designed to support the development of skills and enable the participants to explore new career options and pathways.

-Throughout the programme the participants will receive creative mentorship and access to Oi Futuro’s Labsonica, a creative studio and co-working space which will act as a hub for the ASA community.
+Throughout the programme, the participants receive creative mentorship and access to Oi Futuro’s Labsonica, a creative studio and co-working space which acts as a hub for the ASA community.

 During the 2018 pilot the participants worked with mentors including Cathy FitzGerald (audio documentary producer), Ain Bailey (DJ and sound artist), Vanesa Lorena Tate (film/games sound designer and composer), and Hannah Catherine Jones (artist and multi-instrumentalist).

-The second edition of the programme will take place between September 2019 and March 2020 and also reach beyond Rio de Janeiro, with some additional activities planned in São Paulo and Recife.
+The second edition of the programme has been taking place from September 2019 up and runs until March 2020 whilst also reaching beyond Rio de Janeiro, with some additional activities taking place in São Paulo and Recife.

-The sound and music artists and professionals taking part in ASA this year are:
+The sound and music artists and professionals that have been taking part in ASA this year are: